itskingori/systematic-theology/index.md

 | Jude               | 359 |
 | Revelation         | 360 • 361 • 362 • 363 • 364 |

+The Protestant Christian Bible has a total of 66 books: 39 in the Old Testament and 27 in the New Testament.

 ---
 1. The main determinant in the number of days set to complete a book is the amount of content i.e. larger books take longer to go through.